“Everybody is a genius. But if you judge a fish by its ability to climb a tree it will live its whole life believing it is stupid.” – Albert Einstein.

 One of the biggest challenges for students considering law school is what to do with their future.
 “Should I go to law school?”
 “If I do go to law school, what kind of lawyer do I want to be?”
 Those legitimate questions are worth asking.
 Fortunately, I have had the opportunity to work with a wide variety of lawyers, and it’s led to a much greater understanding of how to answer these questions.

-People often have a tendency to perceive lawyers as “good” or “bad,” or somewhere in between.
+People often have a tendency to perceive individual lawyers as “a good lawyer” or “a bad lawyer,” or somewhere in between.
 In fact, I’ve found the analysis is more complex, which actually is a very good thing for prospective law students.
 Let me explain with a few examples…

 One of the best trial lawyers I have ever seen is not an analytical genius.
 The lawyer did not excel on the LSAT, went to a mediocre law school, and would not be the person I would go to for advice on standardized tests.
 But make no mistake about it, this lawyer is a genius.
 If I wanted assistance on how to make an argument that would resonate with a jury, how to connect with jurors, or anything that involved persuasion, there’s no one better.

 I’ve worked with another lawyer who is literally an organizational genius.
 If there were a massive amount of information that needed to be digested, organized, analyzed and summarized, there isn’t a lawyer I know who could do it in a more intelligent, useful, and thoughtful way.
 But this same lawyer isn’t necessarily one who is at ease in front of a jury, or who excels in a courtroom.
 If I wanted advice on how to emotionally connect with a jury, I’d go to the lawyer in my first example.